michaelsoliman1/flutter_quotable/README.md

 # Awesome Quotes

-The app is the starting point to learn the best practices to follow while writing flutter apps. it will be focused on the following:
+The app is the starting point to learn the best practices to follow while writing flutter apps.

+it follows the architecture purposed in this [presentation](https://drive.google.com/file/d/1odHgt_8XNGfnPeHkcrGeMNfkk1iuPV44/view) and it will focuse on:

 - App Architecture
-- App Structure
+- Folder Structure
 - Writing clean and reusable code

 ## Refactor Roadmap